tituslabumn/Pan-Cancer-Gene-Reports/README.md

 * latest version of R (tested on versions > 3.6.x)
 * ensure that .libPaths are set to a writable directory prior to running PCGR if using R for the first time.
 * Requires installation of certain parser libraries (XML, Curl, openssl) and latex:
-  - On debian linux platforms: use "sudo apt-get install" to install the following libraries:
+  - On debian linux platforms: use "apt-get install" to install the following libraries:
       - libxml2-dev
       - libcurl4-openssl-dev
-      - openssl-dev
+      - libssl-dev
-      - texlive-full
+      - pandoc

 PCGR will install required R package dependencies (this may take a significant amount of time upon first run).
 Major packages/dependancies include:
+- BiocManager (version='devel')
 - RCurl
 - XML
 - xml2
 - cgdsr
-- BiocManager
 - rtracklayer
 - biomaRt
 - trackviewer